MattiaFaroni/vat-validation/README.md

 --------

-VAT-Validation is a java project that uses the API provided by VIES to validate the VAT number.
-The project is developed using Java 17 with Gradle and Tomcat 10.
+VAT-Validation is a Java-based application designed to validate VAT numbers through the VIES (VAT Information Exchange System) web service API.
+The project is implemented using Java 17, built with Gradle, and deployed on Apache Tomcat 10.
-Sentry is also used to catch exceptions and Redis to cache requests.
+The application leverages Sentry for real-time exception tracking and monitoring, while Redis is integrated as a caching layer to optimize performance by reducing redundant API calls.

 ## Features
-* Validation of a VAT number
+- **VAT Number Validation**: Performs real-time validation of VAT numbers via the VIES API.
-* Check the status of VIES services and ISOs enabled for validation
+- **Service and Country Status Check**: Verifies the operational status of VIES services and lists ISO country codes currently enabled for VAT number validation.
-* Health check request to check the status of the API
+- **API Health Check Endpoint**: Exposes a health check endpoint to monitor the availability and operational status of the application and its dependencies.

 ## Configuration
-For the correct functioning of the API, it is necessary to configure some parameters inside the api-settings.json file.
+For proper operation of the API, specific configuration parameters must be defined within the api-settings.json file.
-The parameters to configure are listed below:
+The required parameters are detailed below:

 ```json
 {